 The sea

-The three nautical mile rule comes from US regulations and is sometimes incorrectly applied to the UK — there is no equivalent UK distance requirement for scattering ashes.
-You can scatter in tidal waters from the shoreline, though common sense suggests waiting for a quiet moment and doing so in a respectful way.
+The three nautical mile rule is a US regulation (from the EPA’s Marine Protection, Research, and Sanctuaries Act) that is sometimes incorrectly applied to UK situations – there is no equivalent UK distance requirement.
+You can scatter in tidal waters from the shoreline, though common sense suggests waiting for a quiet moment.

-Note: a formal burial at sea (where a body or sealed container is placed on the seabed) is a separate matter and requires a licence from the Marine Management Organisation (MMO).
+A formal burial at sea – where a body or sealed container is placed on the seabed – is a separate matter and requires a licence from the Marine Management Organisation (MMO).
 Scattering loose ashes does not.

 Parks and public open spaces

 Local councils vary in their approach.
-Some have designated scattering areas or gardens of remembrance within parks; others will grant permission on request.
-It’s worth contacting the council’s parks department — most are sympathetic and some will simply ask that it’s done discreetly.
+Some have designated scattering areas or gardens of remembrance within parks; others grant permission on request.
+Contact the council’s parks department – most are sympathetic and some will simply ask that it’s done discreetly.

 Football grounds, golf clubs, and racecourses typically have their own policies.
-Many Premier League clubs, for instance, have formal processes for ash scattering on the pitch and charge a fee (sometimes several hundred pounds).
-Contact the club’s customer services team in advance; most will not allow it on match days.
+Many Premier League clubs have formal processes for ash scattering on the pitch and charge a fee (sometimes several hundred pounds).
+Contact the club’s customer services team well in advance; most will not allow it on match days.

 Churchyards and cemeteries

-For a churchyard, you’ll need permission from the relevant authority — usually the vicar or church council for an Anglican church, or the Diocese.
-Not all churchyards permit scattering; some are space-constrained or have concerns about the cumulative effect on grave plots.
+For a churchyard, you’ll need permission from the relevant authority – usually the vicar or church council for an Anglican church, or the Diocese.
+Not all churchyards permit scattering.

 For a cemetery, contact the cemetery manager.
 If a family holds burial rights over a plot, scattering the ashes of another family member in or near that plot is often possible – but check first, particularly if the original burial rights have expired or been transferred.

-Many crematoria have a dedicated garden of remembrance where the family who held the cremation can scatter ashes at no extra cost, or for a modest fee.
+Many crematoria have a dedicated garden of remembrance where families who held the cremation can scatter ashes at no extra cost, or for a modest fee.

 Permissions at a glance